Inspirational speaker Maggie Oliver is a former detective who exposed The Rochdale Grooming Scandal.

 Not someone to let life pass her by though, she will say how she is grabbing this new phase in her life with both hands, having travelled extensively throughout India, Asia, Central America, India, Cambodia, Vietnam, Borneo, Asia and Turkey, climbed mountains, trekked through jungles and embarked on new adventures.
 She continues to draw on her varied life experiences in order to speak out and highlight many of the issues relevant in today’s changing world.

-Honest and never afraid to speak her mind, she is regularly invited onto radio and tv as a commentator on life, current affairs and Human Rights and is in high demand for public speaking engagements.
+Honest, inspirational and never afraid to speak her mind, she is regularly invited onto radio and tv as a commentator on life, current affairs and Human Rights and is in high demand for public speaking engagements with her motivational talk.